telerik/kendo-ui-core/docs/AngularJS/the-grid-widget.md

 >
 > Obviously, the handler function needs to take that into account.

-When the grid is not in a multiple selection mode, the `data` above will not be an array, but a single data item, and that item is also accessible as `dataItem`.
+When the Grid is not in a multiple selection mode, the `data` above will not be an array, but a single data item, and that item is also accessible as `dataItem`.
 When the cell selection is allowed, an additional `columns` variable is present.
 This variable is an array containing the indexes of the columns where cells are selected.
-Choose the grid's selection mode and then select items from the grid and see what variables are available:
+Choose the grid's selection mode and then select items from the grid and see what variables are available.

-###### Example - handle the `change` event in AngularJS
+The example below demonstrates how to handle the `change` event in AngularJS.

+###### Example

 ```html
 <div ng-app="app" ng-controller="MyCtrl">